alex-s168/website/pages/compiler-pattern-matching.typ

        UPat.var("b")))),
    lambda x,b: UOp(Ops.BIT_TEST, src=(x, b)))
   ```]
-  Fun fact: tinygrad actually decompiles the python code inside the second element of the pair to optimize complex matches.
+  Fun fact: tinygrad actually decompiles the python code inside the second element of the pair, and runs multiple optimization passes on that.
 ]

 #section[
-  Pattern matching and IR rewrite DSLs are a far better way of doing pattern matching.

   This approach is used by many popular compilers such as
   LLVM, GCC, and Cranelift for peephole optimizations and code generation.
 ]